cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 The equality check reports whether two representations of an abstract element are equivalent.

-Element derivation is a function from uniformly distributed byte strings of a fixed length to uniformly distributed abstract elements.
+Deterministic element derivation is a function from uniformly distributed byte strings of a fixed length to uniformly distributed abstract elements.
 This function is suitable for hash-to-group operations and to select random elements.
 The derivation function is not pre-image resistant, meaning an attacker can find a valid input for a given output.